payw-org/Contributing-Guidelines/README.md

 ## Pull Requests

+When you make a pull request, explain what you did and what has been changed in detail.

 ## Versioning

 We are following the [SemVer](https://semver.org/) but in a much simpler and restricted way.

-### Backwards Compatible

-It means that your code written on a new version should run on the previous backwards compatible versions without any modification.
+**Backwards Compatible** means that your code written on a new version should run on the previous backwards compatible versions without any modification.

 ### x.y.Z (Patch version)